unhappyfolk/blog/content/en/post/free-thrall.md

 I shall then submit as I must, \
 Ever grateful—The rule is just, \
 Acknowledged is my weakness, \
-Accounted for is my lust.
+Accounted for is my earthly lust.

 A thrall I am, and I volunteer, \
 To serve and obey not only in fear, \